-This section's purpose is to tell you a little bit about my former professional self and some of the work I once did.
+This section's purpose is to describe a little of my former professional self and some of the work I once did.
 I've published a few items which inform you about an IT security capability in which I supposedly exhibited expertise - Public Key Infrastructure (PKI).

-I've put together a page where you can see certificates / awards I have gained, newspaper and magazine articles written by / about me, click on this link to view it.
+I've put together a page which shows certificates / awards I have gained, newspaper and magazine articles written by / about me, follow this link to view it.
 You'll see that the page is organised into the following categories:

-During my career I gave presentations to audiences and delivered videos of technical solutions for use by customers, you can view some of them by clicking on this link.
+During my career I gave presentations to audiences and delivered videos of technical solutions for use by customers, many of them can be viewed by following this link.

-I've written white papers for nCipher (formerly Thales e-Security) and Oxford Computer Group (now thirdspace.net).
-The nCipher document is related to best practices for offline CAs, whereas the Oxford Computer Group document is a general backgrounder on PKI.
+I wrote white papers for nCipher (formerly Thales e-Security) and thirdspace.net (formerly Oxford Computer Group).
+The nCipher document is related to best practices for offline CAs, whereas the thirdspace.net document is a general backgrounder on PKI.

-Almost every engagement I worked on resulted in my writing solution documents incorporating high and low level designs, operational guides, key signing ceremonies or integration approaches.
-The sample documents I've provided have been vastly redacted.
+Almost every engagement I worked on resulted in my authoring solution documents incorporating high and low level designs, operational guides, key signing ceremonies or integration guides.
+The sample documents I've provided have been vastly redacted and anonymised.

-After reminiscing on my IT career I uploaded some random documents I authored during the early stages.
-Some of it was in the days of DOS (pre-Windows) and before networking reached its TCP/IP nadir.
+After reminiscing on my IT career, I uploaded some random documents I'd authored during the early stages.
+Some were from the days of DOS (pre-Windows), and before networking reached its TCP/IP nadir.
 The documents are a hotchpotch which I haven't attempted to put any formal structure around.

 IT Security Skills

-Rather than publish a curriculum vitae / resume describing my IT security skills, I've given a brief summary of some of what I considered to be the highlights, which can be viewed by clicking on this link.
+Rather than publish a curriculum vitae / resume describing my IT security skills, following this link gives a summary of what I considered to be the highlights.